 Possibly the best known store creator at the moment, Shopify boasts over 600,000 stores that have been created using their easy to use eCommerce platform.
 Brand name clientele include Angry Birds, Evernote, Foo Fighters, Beastie Boys and LMFAO.

 Shopify offers a simple set up with an easy to use interface and your store is highly customizable from the admin area.
 With hundred of templates and a theme store, you shouldn’t have much of a problem getting your store to look attractive.

 Just check out the features page on Shopify for lots of other cool features such as:

 - Stats so you can see where your customers are coming from

 - Apps that add functionality and help you customize your site even more.

 Shopify currently has 4 plans starting at $29/month with some limitations but if you want to start small then grow, you can always upgrade at any time.
-You can test drive their system for free the first month and cancel at any time.
+You can test drive their system for free with their 14 day trial and cancel at any time.